secretstartups/handbook/content/job-families/marketing/marketing-strategy.md

 - Develop and manage executive Monthly Key Reviews, formulating actionable insights and structuring a concise, clear presentation of findings.
 - Ability to conduct sophisticated and creative analysis, yet translate those results to easily digestible messages, communications, and presentations.
 - Assist with annual planning.
-- Continuously develop the Marketing Strategy & Performance Handbook pages to ensure they represent the current state of our strategy, processes, and operations.
+- Continuously develop the Marketing Analytics Handbook pages to ensure they represent the current state of our strategy, processes, and operations.

-#### Manager, Marketing Performance Requirements
+#### Manager, Marketing Analytics Requirements

 - 5+ years hands on experience in a data analytics/engineering/science role
 - 2+ years leading or managing a team of data analysts